ESIPFed/science-on-schema.org/guides/Issue27-UpdatesForDatasetVariables.md

 - [measurementTechnique](https://schema.org/measurementTechnique).
 A text description of the measurement method used to determine values for this variable.
 If standard measurement protocols are defined and registered, these can be identified via http URI's.

-Properties inherited from schema:Thing
+Properties inherited from so:Thing
-- [url](https://schema.org/url) Any schema:Thing can have a URL property, but because the value is simply a url the relationship of the linked resource can not be expressed.
+- [url](https://schema.org/url) Any so:Thing can have a URL property, but because the value is simply a url the relationship of the linked resource can not be expressed.
 Usage is optional.
 The recommendation is that URLs should link to resources that would be interesting or useful for a person, but are not intended to be machine-actionable.

 Example:
 ```